LibrariesHacked/librarieshacked-web-content/resources/makezinewherearethewomen.md

 ---
-Title: make: where are the women?
+Title: make. where are the women?
 Description: a look at the lack of female makerspace members and what to do about it.
 Type: ResourcesDiversity
 Year: 2014